Image for Dill-ight in Homegrown Herbs

 Chamomile

-- Polish Zloty Lan Chamomile: A taller and more vigorous plant than its cousin German Chamomile.
-Flowers are larger, abundant and medicinally more potent.
+• Polish Zloty Lan Chamomile: A taller and more vigorous plant than its cousin, German Chamomile.
+Flowers are larger, more abundant, and more medicinally potent.

 Mint

-We will have 20 varieties this year, including some fun fruity ones like Strawberry, Pineapple, Orange, Apple, Jessica’s Sweet Pear and Ginger Mint.
+We will have 20 varieties this year, including some fun fruity ones like Strawberry, Pineapple, Orange, Apple, and Ginger Mint.
 Other favorites are Moroccan Mint (lovely for tea) and Corsican Mint, for growing in your fairy gardens.

 DIY Guide